-There were nine new planning and building control applications in south Reading this week.
+There were 21 new planning and building control applications in south Reading this week.
 They may be discussed at one of the next Reading Borough Council planning applications committees.

 My Whitley garden was burgled in September, leaving me with very little equipment with which to record wildlife.
 Fortunately, I still have one working camera which I move about the garden each week and, of course, I have my trusted Fuji camera permanently strapped to me!

 The Four Horseshoes public house at the corner of Basingstoke Road and Long Barn Lane was an ancient hostelry originally known as the Long Barn.
 In the 1820s, it was at the centre of a libel case involving tenant James Leach and Reading’s brewing and political elites.

 David Turner’s monthly diary of Whitley wildlife was interrupted one night in September when somebody stole some of his garden monitoring equipment and vandalised the rest.
 Nobody was hurt, and both Bubbles the hedgehog and the fox family were left unmolested, but there could be no further wildlife photographs from mid-September.

 Temperatures reached a balmy 29ºC for a few days in September, although the average temperature was 19ºC.
 The weather dramatically changed on 22 September; it became very wet and remained wet but mild right through October.

 The late summer weather in my Whitley garden varied from warm to very hot indeed, with the occasional very wet day.
 The sun helped increase the numbers of butterflies, bees, insects and moths, of course.
 One of my photograph highlights for July was the vixen fox with a huge rat, striking a superb pose.